ammarshahin/WareHouse-Project/README.md

-this is an Electronic Warehouse Database in C
+This is an Electronic Warehouse Database in C

 This project is Electronic Warehouse Database that can hold 1000 item. every item have a capacity of 1000 piece.
 And the data for every item is :